 - Support for ECDSA authenticated and AES-GCM encrypted bitstream - Dynamic power analysis (DPA) protection to prevent side-channel attacks - Physically unclonable function (PUF) for tamper-proof protection - · Securely stores both public and encrypted private keys

-With this security solution deployed, a customer design is secure.
+With this security solution deployed, customer designs are secure.
 Even with possession of the device, the underlying design cannot be extracted, cannot be reverse engineered, nor can the design be altered in any way.

 Chapter - 8: Snapshot